barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

     i2c: I2C,
 }
 ```
-As our I2C struct is purely generic as of now our implementation will of course have to constrain it
+As our I2C struct is purely generic, as of now our implementation will of course have to constrain it
 to implementing the `WriteRead` trait, this is quite simply done with:
 ```rust
 impl<I2C, I2cError> Driver<I2C>